day8/re-frame/docs/Interceptors.md

 In this tutorial, we've learned:

-__1.__ When you register a handler, you can supply a collection of interceptors:
+__1.__ When you register an event handler, you can supply a collection of interceptors:
 ```
  (reg-event-db
     :some-id